Iran–Iraq War: Attacks on shipping

-Lloyd's of London, a British insurance market, estimated that the tanker war damaged 546 commercial vessels and killed about 430 civilian sailors.
+Lloyd's of London estimated that the tanker war damaged 546 commercial vessels and killed about 430 civilian sailors.
 The largest portion of the attacks was directed by Iraq against vessels in Iranian waters, with the Iraqis launching three times as many attacks as the Iranians.
 But Iranian speedboat attacks on Kuwaiti shipping led Kuwait to formally petition foreign powers on 1 November 1986 to protect its shipping.
-The Soviet Union agreed to charter tankers starting in 1987, and the United States Navy offered to provide protection for foreign tankers reflagged and flying the U.S. flag starting 7 March 1987 in Operation Earnest Will.
+The Soviet Union agreed to charter tankers starting in 1987, and the U.S. Navy offered to provide protection for foreign tankers reflagged and flying the U.S. flag starting 7 March 1987 in Operation Earnest Will.
 Neutral tankers shipping to Iran were not protected by Earnest Will, resulting in reduced foreign tanker traffic to Iran, since they risked Iraqi air attack.
 Iran accused the United States of helping Iraq.

 During the course of the war, Iran attacked two Soviet merchant ships.

-Seawise Giant, the largest ship ever built, was struck by Iraqi Exocet missiles as it was carrying Iranian crude oil out of the Persian Gulf.
+Seawise Giant, the largest ship ever built at the time, was struck by Iraqi Exocet missiles as it was carrying Iranian crude oil out of the Persian Gulf.

 Attacks on cities

 Meanwhile, Iraq's air force also began carrying out strategic bombing raids against Iranian cities.
 While Iraq had launched numerous attacks with aircraft and missiles against border cities from the beginning of the war and sporadic raids on Iran's main cities, this was the first systematic strategic bombing that Iraq carried out during the war.
 This would become known as the war of the cities.
 With the help of the USSR and the west, Iraq's air force had been rebuilt and expanded.
 Meanwhile, Iran, due to sanctions and lack of spare parts, had heavily curtailed its air force operations.
-Iraq used Tu-22 Blinder and Tu-16 Badger strategic bombers to carry out long-range high-speed raids on Iranian cities, including Tehran.
-Fighter-bombers such as the MiG-25 Foxbat and Su-22 Fitter were used against smaller or shorter range targets, as well as escorting the strategic bombers.
+Iraq used strategic bombers to carry out long-range high-speed raids on Iranian cities, including Tehran.
+Fighter-bombers were used against smaller or shorter range targets, as well as escorting the strategic bombers.
 Civilian and industrial targets were hit by the raids, and each successful raid inflicted economic damage from regular strategic bombing.

 In response, the Iranians deployed their F-4 Phantoms to combat the Iraqis, and eventually they deployed F-14s as well.
 By 1986, Iran also expanded their air defence network heavily to relieve the pressure on the air force.
 By later in the war, Iraqi air attacks were used only on fewer, more important targets.
-Starting in 1987, Saddam also ordered several chemical attacks on civilian targets in Iran, such as the town of Sardasht.
+Starting in 1987, Saddam also ordered several chemical attacks on civilian targets in Iran, like in Sardasht.